 Download is available from https://www.reichwein.it/download

-Installation via Debian's APT mechanism is supported for the following operating systems: To prepare the APT configuration, add the respective line from the following choices to /etc/apt/sources.list:
+Installation via Debian's APT mechanism is supported for the following operating systems:/etc/apt/sources.list:

 The package reichwein-keyring helps apt to control cryptographic trust upon the packages.
 It can be manually installed from the above sources.